eadamenko/Automation-QA-engineer/README.md

 ### QA Automation Engineer (08.2017 - till now)
 [**Intellectsoft**](https://www.intellectsoft.net/) (cryptocurrency market / blockchain / e-commerce / mobile commerce):

-  * Setting up a test automation project for a web / mobile application from scratch;
+  * Setting up a test automation projects for a web / mobile applications from scratch;(JAVA, JS)
-  * Improvement, refactoring, and increase of existed test coverage;
+  * Improvement, refactoring, and increase of existed test coverage for UI and API automation tests;
   * Functional, non-functional, smoke, regression, exploratory manual testing of web and mobile applications;
   * Work with the test documentation;
-  * Presentation of product demo version for the customer;
+  * Presentations of product demo versions for the customer;

-### QA Automation Engineer (05.2015 - 08.2017)
+### QA Manual/Automation Engineer (50/50) (05.2015 - 08.2017)
 [**Depositphotos**](https://depositphotos.com/) (photobank with e-commerce):

-  * Improvement, refactoring, and increase of existed test coverage;
+  * Improvement, refactoring, and increase of existed coverage for UI and API automation tests;(JAVA)
   * Functional, regression, exploratory manual testing of web applications;
   * Work with the test documentation;